alexandrebodin/webpack-book/basics/get_started.md

 npm run dev
 ```

-Npm will first look in the `./node_modules` folder of your project when you use modules in your `package.json` scripts.
+Npm will first look in the `./node_modules` folder of your project when you use modules in your `package.json` scripts so you don't to specify the folder by hand.